-Respondent shall make daily contact as directed by the Board or its designee to determine if he or she must submit to drug testing.
-Respondent shall submit his or her drug test on the same day that he or she is notified that a test is required.
+Respondent shall make daily contact as directed by the Board or its designee to determine if he or she Respondent must submit to drug testing.
+Respondent shall submit his or her the drug test on the same day that he or she Respondent is notified that a test is required.

 Any confirmed positive test for alcohol or any drug not lawfully prescribed by a licensed practitioner as part of a documented medical treatment shall result in a cease practice order resulting in a period of nonpractice/suspension from work by Respondent and may be a cause for revocation of probation.
 Respondent may not resume the practice of veterinary medicine in any form until notified by the Board in writing.
+Submit to drug testing shall not be tolled.

-1518.
+151819.
 Abstain from Controlled Substances

-Respondent shall completely abstain from the personal use or possession of controlled substances, as defined in Business and Professions Code Section 4021the California Uniform Controlled Substances Act, and dangerous drugs as defined in Section 4211 of the Business and Professions Code Section 4022, except for medicationwhen lawfully prescribed to Respondent by a licensed practitioner for a bona fide illness.
-Upon request of the Board or its designee, Respondent shall submit to randomprovide documentation from the licensed practitioner that the prescription for the drug testing during the period of probationwas legitimately issued and is a necessary part of Respondent's treatment.
+Respondent shall completely-abstain from the personal use or possession of controlled substances, as defined in the California Uniform Controlled Substances Act (Health and Safety Code section 11000 et seq.), and dangerous drugs as defined in Section 4211 of the Business and Professions Code Section 4022, except for medication when lawfully prescribed to Respondent by a licensed practitioner for a bona fide illness.
+Upon request of the Board or its designee, Respondent shall submit to random provide documentation from the licensed practitioner that the prescription for the drug testing during the period of probation was legitimately issued and is a necessary part of Respondent's treatment.
+Abstain from controlled substances shall not be tolled.

-1619.
-Abstention from Alcohol Use
+161920.
+Abstention Abstain from Alcohol Use

 Respondent shall abstain completely from the use of alcoholic beverages products or beverages containing alcohol.
+Abstain from alcohol use shall not be tolled.

-1720.
+172021.
 Community Service